 When assigning variables, the right hand side is evaluated before it is assigned.
 Thus a := 2 \ 2 will set a to 4.
 This is however not the case for functions.
-When entering f(x) := x + x the right hand side, x + x, is not evaluated before being assigned.
-This can be forced by using f(x) := x + x the right hand side, f(x) := x + x will tell the system to first evaluate f(x) := x + x (which results in f(x) := x + x) before assigning it to the user function f(x) := x + x will tell the system to first evaluate f(x) := x + x (which results in f(x) := x + x) before assigning it to the user function f(x) := x + x will tell the system to first evaluate f(x) := x + x will tell the system to fir
+When entering f(x) := x+x the right hand side, x+x, is not evaluated before being assigned.
+This can be forced by using f(x).
+Defining f(x) with f(x) := f(x+x) will tell the system to first evaluate f(x) with f(x) before assigning it to the user function f(x).
+This specific example is not a very useful one but it will come in handy when the operation being performed on the right hand side is expensive.
+For example, if we evaluate a Taylor series expansion before assigning it to the user-defined function, the engine doesn't need to create the Taylor series expansion each time that user-defined function is called.

 The imaginary unit i is denoted I and complex numbers can be entered as either expressions involving I, as for example 1+I\2, or explicitly as Complex (a, b) for a+ib.
-The form Complex (re, im) is the way Yacas deals with complex numbers internally.
+The form Complex (re, im) is the way yacas deals with complex numbers internally.